ali-m2020/api-platform-3-task/README.md

 error that you need to run `symfony server:ca:install` first).

-Now check out the site at
+Now check out the API's entrypoint powered by OPEN-API (Swagger) by navigating to:
 ```
 https://localhost:8000/api
 ```